 What about your colleagues?
 What have you learned from them?

 I’ve learned to be optimistic.
-We have to tackle climate change, there’s a lot of work to do.
-Still, it is encouraging to see so many people in the ecology and conservation fields working very hard and being optimistic about their work, especially new generations.
-I know many young people are very eager bring about change and make a difference, and I see a big segment of the society which is just accepting what is happening, probably because they feel helpless.
-But working with these young people, it gives strength, so you feel like there are ways to care and to induce change in the broader community.
+We have to tackle climate change; there’s a lot of work to do.
+Still, seeing so many people in the ecology and conservation fields working very hard and being optimistic about their work, especially new generations, is encouraging.
+I know many young people are very eager to bring about change and make a difference.
+I see a significant segment of society just accepting what is happening, probably because they feel helpless.
+But working with these young people gives strength, so you think there are ways to care and induce change in the broader community.
+They want to engage in projects.
+They want to ensure that the donation goes where it’s needed.

 Do you recall any situation in which you felt outraged?

-I remember a very clear situation.
-Many years ago, I was talking to my cousin, and he told me something like, “Yes, climate change is bad, but for 30 years or more, the same message has been sent: ‘We have to hurry up, there’s no time left, things are getting worse and worse… etc.,’ but it looks like nothing has significantly changed.”
-That made me very angry because I thought we really want things to change, but we are not able to change the message; what is wrong with us?
-For decades, we’ve been saying, hey, the wolf is coming.
+I remember an obvious situation.
+Many years ago, my cousin told me something like, “Yes, climate change is bad, but for 30 years or more, we have been sending the same message: ‘We have to hurry up, there’s no time left, things are getting worse and worse… etc.,’ but it looks like nothing has significantly changed.”
+That made me very angry because I thought we wanted things to change, but we could not change the message; what was wrong with us?
+We’ve been saying, hey, the wolf is coming for decades.
 Although it is getting closer and closer, we don’t seem to find the means to engage a broader audience to join our ecological fight.
 It is undeniable that efforts in communication are taking place globally.

-I think with climate change in particular, at least in our corner of the world, we see the effects of climate change, but we don’t associate them with human activity.
-For example, in Texas, it hasn’t rained in a long time, and the media has started to talk about desertification.
-But perhaps this is a concept that is too complex to be understood by the general public, maybe we have to find more personal messages to make it each person’s business.
+With climate change in particular, at least in our corner of the world, we see the effects of climate change, but we don’t associate them with human activity.
+For example, it hasn’t rained in Texas in a long time, and the media has started discussing desertification.
+But perhaps this concept is too complex to be understood by the general public; maybe we have to find more personal messages to make it each person’s business.

 How can TiME help?